 \subsection{Optimization}

-To optimize model parameters, we opt for the pointwise log loss, which is a common choice in recommender system~\cite{he2017neural,lian2018xdeepfm}.
-In each training epoch, we randomly sample $4$ (or $2$) non-observed interactions for each instance in $\mathcal{Y}$ of Yelp (or Amazon) dataset, forming the negative set $\mathcal{Y}^{-}$.
+To optimize model parameters, we opt for the pointwise log loss, which is a common choice in recommender system~\cite{1,16}.
+In each training epoch, we randomly sample non-observed interactions for each instance in $\mathcal{Y}$ to form the negative set $\mathcal{Y}^{-}$ --- that is, for each observed instance $(u,i,c) \in \mathcal{Y}$ of Yelp (or Amazon) dataset, we randomly match 4 (or 2) items from the item pool that user $u$ has not interacted under context $c$.
 Then we minimize the following objective function:

 where $\sigma(\cdot)$ is the sigmoid function, $\lambda$ controls the $L_2$ regularization to prevent over-fitting.
-The optimization is done by mini-batch Adam~\cite{kingma2014adam}.
+The optimization is done by mini-batch Adam~\cite{41}.